social-protocols/quality-news/README.md

 ## Hypothetical Upvotes

-Now that we have an estimate for the trueUpvoteRate for a story, we can estimate how many upvotes that story would have received if it had the same history as the average story.
+Now that we have an estimate for the true upvote rate for a story, we can estimate how many upvotes that story would have received if it had the same history as the average story.
 At each time interval, the average story received `sidewideUpvotes[time]/nStories` upvotes.
 So a story with a given upvoteRate would hypothetically have received:

     hypotheticalUpvotes = sum{for each time} upvoteRate * sidewideUpvotes[time]/nStories
                         = upvoteRate * sum{for each time} * sidewideUpvotes[time]/nStories